-Vehicles for the City are purchased through the Capital Improvement Fund.
+Except for Enterprise Funds, vehicles for the City are purchased through the Capital Improvement Fund.
 Purchases are handled with available resources on hand.
 If financing is necessary, vehicles are purchased through a lease pool agreement with the Georgia Municipal Association (GMA).
-The GMA offers a program to governmental entities whereby they can borrow funds from the Bank of New York to finance rolling stock equipment for a maximum of five years.
+The GMA offers a program to governmental entities whereby they can borrow funds from the Bank of New York Mellon to finance rolling stock equipment for a maximum of five years.
 This pool covers new equipment purchases and does not offer reimbursements for previously purchased equipment.
-Items other than rolling stock may be approved by submitting an application to the Bank of New York prior to requesting funds.
+Items other than rolling stock may be approved by submitting an application to the Bank of New York Mellon prior to requesting funds.
 The City of Albany is currently participating in the 1998 GMA Lease Pool Agreement.